 - Anti-bribery and corruption policy

 - Code of conduct and ethics

-- Contracts and Procurement Policy
+- · Contracts and Procurement Policy

 - Cyber Security Policy

-- Equal Opportunity and Discrimination Policy
+- · Equal Opportunity and Discrimination Policy

 - Health and Safety Policy for Outside the workplace and Site Visits

-- Corporate Health and Safety Policy
+- · Corporate Health and Safety Policy

 - Personal data and Processing Policy

-- Speak up Policy
+- · Speak up Policy

 - Supplier Code of Conduct

-Project Management Plans (PMPs) to be prepared for the Project by the Owner and the EPC as summarised in Figure 100 below and elaborated in Table 100.
+Project Management Plans (PMPs) to be prepared for the Project by the Owner and the EPC as summarised in Figure 96 below and elaborated in Table 109.
 Some plans will be led by the Project Company, and some will be developed by the Contractor based on Company requirements.

-Figure 101: Project Management Plans
+Figure 96: Project Management Plans

 The overarching plan is the Environmental and Social Management Plan.
 This is supported by a series of topic specific project management plans (PMPs).
-The PMPs will be structured to include but will not be limited to the topics in the following table.
+The PMPs will be structured to include but will not be limited to the plans listed below and elaborated in the following table.
 Further information will be provided in the ESMP (Volume III).